rakeshbadgujar/ToDoList-WebApp/README.md

 # ToDoList-WebApp
-online todo list usin jQuery and Css. it will show your day to day task, you can manage task with one click.
+Online todo list usin jQuery and CSS. it will show your day to day task, you can manage task with one click.